muhamadAzis32/muhamadAzis32/README.md

 # About myself
-I am a student of Indorama Engineering Polytechnic, Software Engineering Technology study program.
+I am a student of Politeknik Enjinering Indorama, Software Engineering Technology study program.

 My full name is Muhammad Azis, so you can call me "Azis".
 I'm a Software Engineer who specializes in the web frontend, but also has the ability to code on the web backend.